sanderslab/magellanmapper/README.md

 ```

 - `Name` is your name of choice
-- `ami` is your previously saved AMI with Clrbrain
+- `ami` is your previously saved AMI with MagellanMapper
 - `m5.4xlarge` is the instance type, which can be changed depending on your performance requirements
 - `subnet` is your subnet group
 - `sg` is your security group